hydren-crypto/stampchain/docs/src20.md

 3. Disallowed characters:
    a.
 Non-printable Unicode characters
    b.
 Quotation marks: " ` ' outside of regular json delimiters
    c.
-Special characters not present in (2b, 2c) including , in numeric fields
+Any character not present in `Allowed  Chars for Tick Field`
 4. Only numeric values are allowed in the "max", "amt", "lim" fields
 5. Other Qualifications:
     - The third multisig pubkeys must be to a valid Keyburn address